-Review of Miele Washing Machines
+Miele Washing Machines Review

+Buying a new washing machine can be a difficult and confusing process, which is why it’s tempting just to go with one of the most reputable brands.
+Sure, it may cost you more up-front, but when it comes to major household appliances, you’ll generally get what you pay for.
 Not many brands are held in higher regard than Miele – the name is synonymous with quality, whether you’re buying a washing machine, dishwasher or oven.
 Miele frequently tops Canstar Blue’s customer satisfaction ratings, so find out what all the fuss is about with this review of Miele washing machines.

 Miele’s reputation as a high-end brand is down to the quality and longevity of its appliances.
 Many are made in the company’s home country of Germany, while others are made in the Czech Republic.
-Either way, you are likely to get a high-quality product – but you’ll need to pay for it!
+Either way, you’re likely to get a high-quality product – but you’ll need to pay for it!
 Miele washing machines are amongst the most expensive you’ll find.
 But like we said, you generally get what you pay for.
 You’ll also be interested to know that Miele deals exclusively in front loader washing machines, so if you’re in the market for a top loader, Miele won’t be able to help.

 There are three ‘budget’ Miele washing machines that cost less than $2,000.
 Generally, they are smaller in size and suitable for a smaller household of about 1-3 people.
 The sizes consist of one 8kg model, and two 7kg models (WKB130, WDA210 and WDA110 respectively).